aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* `string`

-Used when IAM Authentication is selected with IAM federation with an external identity provider (IdP) for Amazon EMR Studio Value can be set with {@linkcode idpRelayState} Enum or through a value provided by the user.
+Used when IAM Authentication is selected with IAM federation with an external identity provider (IdP) for Amazon EMR Studio Value can be set with {@link IdpRelayState} Enum or through a value provided by the user.

 ---